BhavyeMathur/goopylib-conways-game-of-life/README.md

 # Conway's Game of Life in goopylib

-A simple recreation of the classic brick breaker game using goopylib.
+Conway's Game of Life rendered using goopylib.

 ![assets/gif.gif](assets/gif.gif)